tldrlw/terraform-modules/README.md

 ## vpn-client

-- got some help from https://registry.terraform.io/modules/babicamir/vpn-client/aws/latest
+- got some help from https://registry.terraform.io/modules/babicamir/vpn-client/aws/latest, and if, in the future, I want to have more than one VPN profile I can use this since he set up the module to serve that purpose

 ### future additions: